asdacdsfca/dsc180_b08/README.md

 **Data Requirements**

-The script requires the following data files:
+The script requires the sentiment analysis data from last step.
-- `daily_sentiment_summary.csv` - Primary sentiment analysis data
-- `daily_sentiment_summary_2.csv` - Secondary sentiment analysis data

 **To run the portfolio optimization script:**